iRNA-COSI/APAeval/execution_workflows/PAQR/README.md

 | siRNA1 | path/to/bamfile1 | KO |
 | siRNA2 | path/to/bamfile2 | KO |
 | control1 | path/to/bamfile3 | CTRL |

+See [here][sample-table] for an example.
+PAQR can be run on one or more samples, and one or more conditions.
+Conditions are only considered internally (for threshold calculations), the output is given for individual samples.

 3. reference poly(A) site file
 This file has to be provided in `.bed` format with one poly(A) site per row.
 The site ID (column 4) has to be of the form `chr:site:strand` (e.g. "1:123456:+"), where "chr" is the chromosome, "site" is the representative site of the poly(A) site cluster, or the start coordinate in case of individual poly(A) sites, and "strand" is the strand on which the site is located.
 This format is based on [PolyASite][polyasite-web].
 ## Params

-{Describe parameters needed by your METHOD.}
 All parameters are specified (and explained) in `config/config.yaml`.
-Most of the parameters don't have to be changed for a run with default behaviour, but do make sure the following ones are appropriate for your setup:
+Most of the parameters don't have to be changed for a run with default behaviour, but do make sure the following ones are appropriate for your setup.

+> NOTE: some parameters have to be specified more than once, with only slightly different names.
+Unfortunately, this cannot be avoided, as the workflow imports different individual modules, that all require to use the exact parameter names that are present in their respective published repositories.
 ### Paths to input files
 - `samples`
 - `polyasite`